 The detailed mitigation measures were acceptable, but were specific to a previous version of the site plan, which has been amended through the course of the application.
-As such it will need to be updated to reflect the current layout.
+As such it will need to be updated to reflect the current layout, which could be dealt with by condition.